-The services will not be furnished to recipients while they are inpatients of a hospital, NF, or ICF/MR.
+8. The services will not be furnished to recipients while they are inpatients of a hospital, NF, or ICF/MR.

-Federal financial participation for services will not be available in expenditures for the cost of room and board of a recipient except when provided as part of respite care in a facility approved by the State ( that is not a private residence.
+9. Federal financial participation for services will not be available in expenditures for the cost of room and board of a recipient except when provided as part of respite care in a facility approved by the State (hospital, NF, foster home, or community residential facility) that is not a private residence.

-The State will refuse to offer home or community-based services to any recipient for whom it can reasonably be expected that the cost of home or community-based services furnished to that recipient would exceed the cost of the level of care provided in a hospital, NF, or ICF/MR.
+10. The State will refuse to offer home or community-based services to any recipient for whom it can reasonably be expected that the cost of home or community-based services furnished to that recipient would exceed the cost of the level of care provided in a hospital, NF, or ICF/MR.